cifertech/nRFBox/README.md

 ## 📖 Explore the Full Documentation

-Ready to dive deeper into Daeva's details?
+Ready to dive deeper into nRFBOX's details?
 Discover the full story, in-depth tutorials, and all the exciting features in our comprehensive [documentation](https://cifertech.net/daeva-your-subghz-replay-attack-gadget-for-rf-hacking/).
 Click the link and explore further!

 ## ⚠ Future Changes